Dan Wagner

 Two Days in Ohio's Cuyahoga Valley National Park

 Cuyahoga Valley, formed over many millions of years ago with the help of oceans, glaciers and rivers, is now a refuge for native plants and wildlife.
 Its rolling hills, dense forest, wetlands and open farmlands are home to the mighty Cuyahoga River.
 The park preserves natural features including its many waterfalls and sandstone formations, and provides a haven to historic attractions such as the Everett Covered Bridge, Canal Exploration Center and Stanford House.
-Hikers and history buffs alike will find their fair share of things to love within the 52 square miles of Cuyahoga Valley National Park.
 Frequently mentioned as a top spot in the Midwest for fall foliage, mid-October is an exceptional time to visit.
+With Cuyahoga Valley National Park the closest national park to us, we've spent quite a bit of time there.

 Day 1: